-- 1. This Regulation shall apply to safety investigations into accidents and serious incidents: - (a) which have occurred in the territories of the Member States to which the Treaties apply, in accordance with the international obligations of the Member States; - (b) involving aircraft registered in a Member State or operated by an undertaking established in a Member State, which have occurred outside the territories of the Member States to which the Treaties apply, when such investigations are not conducted by another State; - (c) in which a Member State is entitled, according to international standards and recommended practices, to appoint an accredited representative to participate as a State of Registry, State of the Operator, State of Design, State of Manufacture or State providing information, facilities or experts at the request of the State conducting the investigation; - (d) in which a Member State having a special interest by virtue of fatalities or serious injuries to its citizens is permitted by the State conducting the investigation to appoint an expert. - 2.
-This Regulation shall also apply to issues pertaining to the timely availability of information relating to all persons and dangerous goods on board an aircraft involved in an accident and assistance to the victims of air accidents and their relatives. - 3.
-This Regulation shall not apply to safety investigations into accidents and serious incidents which involve aircraft engaged in military, customs, police or similar services, except when the Member State concerned so determines, in accordance with Article 5(4) and national legislation.
+1. This Regulation shall apply to safety investigations into accidents and serious incidents:

+- (a) which have occurred in Gibraltar; - (b) involving aircraft registered in Gibraltar or operated by an undertaking established in Gibraltar, which have occurred outside Gibraltar, when such investigations are not conducted by another State; - (c) in which Gibraltar is entitled, according to international standards and recommended practices, to appoint an accredited representative to participate as a State of Registry, State of the Operator, State of Design, State of Manufacture or State providing information, facilities or experts at the request of the State conducting the investigation; - (d) in which Gibraltar having a special interest by virtue of fatalities or serious injuries to its citizens is permitted by the State conducting the investigation to appoint an expert.

+2. This Regulation shall also apply to issues pertaining to the timely availability of information relating to all persons and dangerous goods on board an aircraft involved in an accident and assistance to the victims of air accidents and their relatives.

+3. This Regulation shall not apply to safety investigations into accidents and serious incidents which involve aircraft engaged in military, customs, police or similar services, except when the Minister concerned so determines, in accordance with Article 5(4) and any other relevant enactment.